GTA 6: Five Mistakes Rockstar Absolutely Must Avoid

 December 2020.
 I install Cyberpunk 2077 on my PS4.
 First cutscene: the framerate tanks.
 First mission: an NPC walks through a wall.
 First drive around the city: the game crashes.
 I turn off the console.
 I didn’t touch it again for a year.

-That memory?
-Millions of players share it.
-And it should haunt Rockstar Games like a ghost every single day of GTA 6’s development.
-Because the mistakes to avoid are right there, well-documented in recent gaming history.
-You just have to look them in the face.
+That memory belongs to millions of players.
+And it should haunt Rockstar Games every single day of GTA 6’s development, because the mistakes to avoid are right there, well-documented in recent gaming history.

-So here they are: five major mistakes Rockstar absolutely cannot afford to make.
+Here are five major mistakes Rockstar cannot afford to make.
 Some come from the competition.
 Others come from their own playbook.

 Mistake #1: Shipping the Game Too Early (The Cyberpunk Lesson)